For Instructors of English as a Second Language (ESL) Writers

 However, they may not be used to the complex language of university textbooks and journal articles.
 These students tend to emulate this language in their own writing, which takes them a long time and puts them in danger of plagiarizing.

-International students might be unaccustomed to the linear, thesis-driven organization that is conventional in academic writing in the US.
+International students might be unaccustomed to the linear, thesis-driven organization that is conventional in academic writing in the United States.
 They may further believe that it is inappropriate for them to critically analyze an existing body of knowledge.

-Students who are US residents used their first and possibly additional languages in their home countries and usually speak a language other than English at home with their families.
+Students who are US residents and English learners use a language other than English in their home countries and at home with their families.
 These students attended a United States high school and received their diploma before enrolling at the university.

 Many of these students are comfortable with being bi- or multi-lingual and -cultural, while others may experience conflicts.
 They, like numerous native speakers of English, may not have been acculturated to using academic language structures.

 Strategies that support English learners in your classes frequently benefit all students.
-Here are a few suggestions and tips:
+Here are a few suggestions:

 1. Writing Assignments

 Design assignment sheets that have consistent terminology.
-Students may not know that, for example, “in-text citations,” “citing sources,” “documentation,” or "provide references" are often used interchangeably.
+Students may not know that, for example, the terms citing sources, giving credit, and providing in-text citations, documentation, or references are used interchangeably.

 Instructors of English learners often wonder if they need to lower their grading standards for these students, and the answer is “no.” Standards for all students’ work should remain the same.
 Yet, we might have to take a few different steps to get to the results.